Tecquilka/uwobs/ControlledRestart.md

 ## Controlled Shutdown

 ### 1. Turn off the underwater devices
-Remote desktop to the NMS Server, and use the espy client to stop all the devices.
+Remote desktop to the NMS Server, and logon to the Espy Client as user System Administrator.
+Navigate the menu:
-    * Logon to espy as "System Administrator".
-If user is already connected from another desktop you will need to connect to that other desktop.
+  * Object Administrator
+    * Managed Elements Catalog
+      * Galway PNC Node T...
+        * CEE1-NODE-1`
-    * Hebida
+          * (Configuration Tab)

+Power off all the science ports:

 ### 2. Turn off Spiddal virtual machines
 Shut down the windows and linux vms by connecting to them and issuing the appropriate commands.